Finch-API/finch-demo-nextjs/README.md

 ### Notes

-Uses SWR to fetch api requests.
+- Uses SWR to fetch api requests.
 A global fetcher function is used which includes a progress bar when loading.
 Editable in `components/layout.tsx` and `pages/_app.tsx`.

-If you want to manually set the `current_connection`, overide the access token located in `./database.json`.
+- If you want to manually set the `current_connection`, overide the access token located in `./database.json`.

-Always try to check for null values when displaying data in a user interface `ex: (employee?.email)`
+- Always try to check for null values when displaying data in a user interface `ex: (employee?.email)`

 ### Using Gitpod (optional)

-The benefits of using Gitpod vs running locally is that this entire application can be built completely in a browser - no additional software dependencies required.
+The benefits of using Gitpod vs running locally is that this entire application can be built completely in a browser - no additional machine software dependencies required.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#/https://github.com/Finch-API/finch-demo-nextjs)

-Copy our example configuration file by running `cp .env.local.example .env.local` in the terminal).
+1. Copy our example configuration file by running `cp .env.local.example .env.local` in the terminal).

-Then, run the development server:

-`npm run dev` or `yarn dev`
+1. Then, run the development server: `npm run dev` or `yarn dev`

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.